ESEF

 Ensure your ESEF compliance with ParsePort’s up-to-date platform

-ParsePort’s XBRL platform is equipped with the latest taxonomy and comes with all the requirements built-in.
+The ParsePort Platform is equipped with the latest taxonomy and comes with all the requirements built-in.
 Our software performs thorough validation against these requirements during both conversion and inspection, ensuring an error free ESEF report.

 Stop worrying about compliance and let our platform do the work for you.